Edragon/edragon.github.io/board-series-dat/led-rgb-panel-dat/led-rgb-panel-dat.md

 - Demo video available here. - https://www.youtube.com/watch?v=wN-cqQ_2kNs
 - Raspberry Pi adapter board is available here. https://www.electrodragon.com/product/rgb-matrix-panel-drive-board-raspberry-pi/

-## Accessories Included
+## Packge and Accessories Included

 - power cable --> 2-to-2,  4pin 3.96mm to "Y" connector power cable.
+ONLY 50% cables will be inlcuded, since each power cable has two outputs, and you can use one cable for two panels.
-- data cable [[HUB75]] --> Include 16P ribbon cable for HUB75 connector to drive board.
+- data cable for [[HUB75-dat]] --> Include 16P ribbon cable for HUB75 connector to drive board.

-for outdoor ONLY P6 and P8

 - 4pcs magnetic snap screw, can be snapped on you metal frame.
-Screw specs is M3, Dia.
+Screw specs is M3 OR M4, Dia.
 13mm, L 12mm.

+for outdoor ONLY P6 and P8
 - waterproof rubber seal ring

 ## read more